SoftwareAG/c8y-docs/src/documents/guides/java/developing-microservice.html.md

 ## Overview
 This document describes microservice SDK features.
 Including annotations, services, configuration files, logging and maven build plugin.

 There are two possible deployment types.
 Hosted deployment - default for microservices and External/Legacy deployment.
-The first one is automatic, and the latter requires custom installation.
 For typical use cases the hosted deployment is the suggested one.
+The External/Legacy requires custom installation of platform and agent.

 ## Annotations
 The simplest way to add required behavior to your application is to annotate main class with @MicroserviceApplication.
 This is a collective annotation consisting of: